IQSS/dataverse/doc/sphinx-guides/source/qa/performance-tests.md

 ## Access

-Access to performance cluster instances requires ssh keys, see Leonid.
+Access to performance cluster instances requires ssh keys.
 The cluster itself is normally not running to reduce costs.
 To turn on the cluster, log on to the demo server and run the perfenv scripts from the centos default user dir.
 Access to the demo requires an ssh key, see Leonid.

 ## Special Notes ⚠️